Compliance with the Singapore Payment Services Act 2019

 Service providers who issue crypto-currency or electronic money (i.e. money which is stored electronically), or provide services dealing in crypto-currency or electronic money in Singapore, now need to apply for a licence from the Monetary Authority of Singapore (MAS).

 The Payment Services Act was passed by Parliament on 14 January 2019 and published on 20 February 2019.
-It will come into operation once the notice has been published in the Government Gazette.
+It finally came into operation in early 2020.

 The Act clearly sets out certain licensing requirements for different payment service providers, including, crucially, those companies which are in the business of issuing crypto-currencies.
 The PSA addresses the previous lack of clarity over the regime to which such issuers of digital tokens were subject.
 In addition, it has not always been clear whether issuers of crypto-currencies required a licence or not.
 The PSA puts into place a "light touch regime" to regulate the crypto industry, with clarity strengthening Singapore's legal framework and leadership position as the leading global crypto hub.